 Ivy is a stately, elegant plant.
-Its twining vines and distinctive leaves make it instantly recognizable, indoors and out.
-In fact, it’s generally one of the easiest plants to grow indoors, aside from mint.
-However, ivy also has a tendency to grow, climbing over anything in its path.
-This can make for a quaint outdoor display or a terrible nuisance.
-Indoors, ivy grows slow enough that it is manageable, but it also grows fast enough to sneak its way into places you don’t want it to be.
-If you have or are planning to have some indoor ivy, here is what you can do to keep it under control.
+Its winding vines and distinctive leaves make it instantly recognizable to most people, even those without a green thumb.
+It’s generally one of the easiest plants to grow indoors, aside from mint.
+However, ivy plants also have a tendency to climb over anything in their path as they grow.
+This can make for a quaint outdoor display or possibly a nuisance indoors.

 Most often, when people picture ivy in their heads, they’re picturing English ivy.
-English ivy can be grown indoors, and it’s a hardy plant, making it easy to grow.
+This type of ivy can grow indoors, and it’s a hardy plant, which makes it easy to grow.
 However, it also tends to grow very quickly.
-For a smaller, easier to control plant, check out one of these varieties.
+For a smaller, easier- to-control-plant, check out one of these varieties.

 Glacier ivy is a variety of English ivy, but it was cultivated specifically for use indoors, making it much tamer than the standard English ivy.
 It enjoys bright, indirect light and is sensitive to overwatering.
 Bettina ivy, another indoor English ivy variety, stays quite small, making it a popular desk plant.
 As with most English ivies, provide it with several hours of bright, indirect light a day, and be sure the soil goes dry between waterings.